9th February 2021

 The actions you need to take when dissolving your company include ceasing trade three months prior to striking off, closing down your payroll scheme, paying all creditors, and meeting your statutory liabilities as far as tax and National Insurance are concerned.

 One of the main aspects of this process is informing creditors that the company will be dissolved.
 If this is not carried out correctly, a creditor may apply to have the company reinstated at a future point.

-Once all the necessary steps have been taken, you send a Form DS01 to Companies House, along with the fee of £10.
+Once all the necessary steps have been taken, you send a Form DS01 to Companies House, along with the fee of £8.
+Alternatively this can be done online through the Companies House website.
 A notice is then placed in your local Gazette to alert creditors to the fact that the company is closing.
 Formal closure of the company is then announced via another Gazette notice three months later.

 A Creditors’ Voluntary Liquidation may be appropriate if your company is struggling with debt, and you fear that creditors may take legal action against you.
 If your company is insolvent, and you don’t place creditors’ interests first, there is an increased danger of investigation by the Insolvency Service for misconduct or wrongful trading.

 Entering a CVL can protect you from allegations of this nature, but there is another significant advantage in that you may be able to claim redundancy as a director.
 The average payout for director redundancy is £9,000, so this money could help to repay some of your creditors, or at least contribute to the professional fees needed.

 As soon as you believe the company is insolvent, you must cease trading to protect the interests of your creditors.
 Shareholders vote on whether to pass a winding-up resolution, and 75% (by value) must be in favour.

 A repayment proposal is then placed before creditors, who vote on whether to accept it, and appoint their own insolvency practitioner if they choose.
 The appointed liquidator takes control of all the company’s assets, which are sold to repay creditors.